Here’s a scary statistic for you: On average, three out of four carts are abandoned by shoppers.

 But it’s not all bad news: Customers who initially abandon their carts, but respond successfully to cart abandonment emails end up spending 55 percent more on their order.
 Additionally, 45 percent of all shopping cart recovery emails are opened, and 50 percent of opened emails are then clicked on.

-Considering these promising numbers, there’s no reason why B2C marketers should treat abandoned carts like lost causes.
-In fact, with a little bit of email wizardry, there’s still ample opportunity to save the sale.
+Considering these promising numbers, there’s no reason why B2C marketers and online retailers should treat abandoned carts like lost causes.
+In fact, with a little bit of email wizardry, there’s still ample opportunity to save the sale and get your customers to make it to checkout.
 It all hinges on a well-executed email campaign that’s delivered at the right time and on the right channel with the right message.

-Cart abandonment may be Email Marketing 101, but it’s always good to review the basics.
-These are powerful campaigns that can mean the difference between a successful purchase and a churned customer—so there’s no room to do it half-heartedly.
+Shopping cart abandonment may be Email Marketing 101, but it’s always good to review the basics.
+These are powerful campaigns that can mean the difference between a successful purchase and a churned customer or an unsubscribe—so there’s no room to do it half-heartedly.

 The subject line is king

-Just like a first date, you don’t get a second chance to make a first impression with your abandoned cart emails.
+Just like a first date, you don’t get a second chance to make a first impression with the first email you send after a customer abandons their cart.
 And as one of the first points of contact a shopper has with your brand, the email subject line can make or break a potential customer’s decision to act on or ignore your message.

-Because subject lines are so critical, we decided to take a closer look at the kinds of messages in cart abandonment emails that today’s top brands are sending their customers.
+Because abandoned cart email subject lines are so critical, we decided to take a closer look at the kinds of messages that today’s top brands are sending cart abandoners.
 Sure enough, a clear pattern came into view, as the emails we received fell into five distinct categories.

-Using these successful subject lines as a guide, you’ll be on your way to writing your own fantastic emails that drive better open rates—and conversion rates—to complement your cart abandonment campaigns.
+Using these successful abandoned cart subject lines as a guide, you’ll be on your way to writing your own fantastic emails that drive better open rates—and conversion rates—to complement your abandoned cart campaigns.

 The ticking clock approach